Ian Fitzgibbon

-Ian Fitzgibbon (born 1962 in Dublin) is an Irish film and television actor/director.
+Ian Fitzgibbon (born 1962) is an Irish film and television director, screenwriter and occasionally actor.
 He is perhaps best known for directing Spin the Bottle, A Film with Me in It and the Comedy Central UK show Threesome, and for the role of Fr.
 Jessup in Father Ted.

 In 2014, he won an IFTA for director television drama for the Sky sitcom Moone Boy.